mnaustriaco/pos-webservice/README.md

 * run <b>npm run tsc</b> to convert typescripts to javascript files.
 * run <b>npm run dev</b> for running the dev mode which reflects changes upon save of files.
 * run <b>npm run prod</b> for running the app to deployment.

+Future Development :

+* use MongooseDB for retrieval of data to mongoDB
+* add app tests (as always)